hci-lab-um/heuristics-for-test-tool-design/How-To/Activities/Persona-Building.md

 This is shown in the figure below:

-![classification tree segment matching list in text][personasegmentH06](personasegmentH06.jpg)
+![classification tree segment matching list in text][personasegmentH06](../../Figures/personasegmentH06.jpg)

-[personasegmentH06]: personasegmentH06.jpg

 ### Step 4: Putting H04, H05 and H06 together and selecting persona traits

-Once we have those segments, we can assemble the whole classification tree, adn we find that we need 5 personas to cover all the options, because the learning preferences for solo and group break down into 5 branches.
+Once we have those segments, we can assemble the whole classification tree, and we find that we need 5 personas to cover all the options, because the learning preferences for solo and group break down into 5 branches.

 The diagram shows we have named 5 persona groups with suggested preferences.
-This can make the basis of a fuller persona definition, tailored to our spefici context.
+This can make the basis of a fuller persona definition, tailored to our specific context.

 - Andy has Blue/C communication preferences, prefers solo learning, with theory in audio and text, to reach tool mastery
-- Bill has Green/S communication preferences, preferes pair learning, practicall based, through video and hands-on, focused on completing the next task
+- Bill has Green/S communication preferences, prefers pair learning, practical training, through video and hands-on, focused on completing the next task
 - Carol has Red/D communication preferences, would like master/apprentice training that is practical, includes videos and hands-on learning, and is for tool mastery
 - Dee has Blue/C communication preferences, would like a taught class, with some theory, through audio and text, for tool mastery
-- Edi has yellow/I communication preferences, would like ensemble learning that is practical, hands-on, with supporting text and focused on the next task to be completed.
+- Edi has yellow/I communication preferences, would like ensemble learning that is practical, hands-on, with supporting text, and focused on the next task to be completed.

-![classification tree illustrating bulleted list of personas in the text][personasegmentcommsandlearning](personasegmentcommsandlearning.jpg)
+![classification tree illustrating bulleted list of personas in the text][personasegmentcommsandlearning](../../Figures/personasegmentcommsandlearning.jpg)

-[personasegmentcommsandlearning]: personasegmentcommsandlearning.jpg

 ### Step 5 Adding role-based characteristics

-We can also add role-based characteristics - in the next figure, a set of assumptions have been made about the archetypal roles who might use the tool, their levels of authority and team autonomy (H10), the workflows they might be involved in (H08) and the risks associated with those workflows (H09).
+We can also add role-based characteristics - in the next figure, a set of assumptions have been made about the archetypal roles who might use the tool, their levels of authority and team autonomy (H10), the workflows they might be involved in (H08), and the risks associated with those workflows (H09).
 This adds to the personas developed above with archetype assumptions.
 In the diagram as it is drawn: